Mahammed-Gaber/GitHub-Actions/README.md

 - Prints a message showing the repository name

 This file demonstrates how to use built-in reusable actions in your workflows.

 ---

-## Requirements

-To run these workflows successfully:
-- Your project should be initialized with `npm` (for the test step)
-- A valid `test` script should exist in your `package.json`

----